software-atelier/issue-tracking-sync/README.md

   client but missing on the target (equality is based on source comment text being found in target comment text or vice versa)
 - `ch.loewenfels.issuetrackingsync.executor.actions.AttachmentsSynchronizationAction` adds all attachments present in the source client but missing on the target (equality is based on content hash)
+- **Experimental feature**: `ch.loewenfels.issuetrackingsync.executor.actions.StateSynchronizationAction` updates the state of the given Issue/WorkItem.
+Master is the client with the newest changes.
+Currently only Jira-Issues will be synchronized.
+  RTC WorkItems will be synchronized in future releases.

 Hint: if comment visibility is an issue, make sure the users defined in `trackingApplications` have access only to the comments which should by synchronized.